owulveryck/blog/content/post/journey-onnx-day1.md

 # Graphs

 The ONNX Model document is made of several structures.
-On of those structure is the [GraphProto](https://godoc.org/github.com/owulveryck/onnx-go#GraphProto)
+One of those structures is the [GraphProto](https://godoc.org/github.com/owulveryck/onnx-go#GraphProto)
 From the documentation we read that:

 > A graph defines the computational logic of a model and is comprised of a parameterized list of nodes that form a directed acyclic graph based on their inputs and outputs.
 This is the equivalent of the "network" or "graph" in many deep learning frameworks.

 As a consequence, the vertices of the graph are composed of nodes that may be Operators or Tensors.
 The Tensors can be a computable (learnable) element (defined by the type TensorProto) or values (defined in the type ValueInfoProto).
 Values are actually not computable.
-This means that a value is not learnable; most likely is is the input of the neural net.
+This means that a value is not learnable; most likely it is the input of the neural net.

 The elementary types needed to reconstruct the computation graph are: